kevinconway/sqlite-cdc/README.md

 ### BLOB Support

-By default, the engine ignores all fields with a BLOB type.
-BLOB support can be enabled by using the `WithBlobSupport(true)` option when constructing the engine.
+By default, the engine ignores all columns with a BLOB type.
+BLOB support can be enabled by using the `WithBlobSupport(true)` option when constructing the engine or the `--blobs` flag when using the example executable.
 However, BLOB support is limited even when enabled.

 When enabled, all values in a BLOB typed column are converted to an upper-case, hexadecimal representation of the BLOB's value using the SQLite